Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 ## 🗺️ Roadmap
 See the [CHANGELOG](CHANGELOG.md) file to see changes sorted by version.
 ### Features:
+- [ ] Save Perplexity threads
 - [ ] Donation popup when user reaches a certain number of clicks (Paypal, BuyMeACoffee, etc.)
 - [ ] Export tables into markdown (Turndown rule)
+- [ ] Save threads content in chrome.storage.sync to be able to search inside threads content (+ instant export all threads) => Keep only the last x threads or the last x days
 - [ ] Save ChatGPT conversations
 - [ ] Side buttons for each response card to export it individually
     - [ ] Download